 There are many factors that influence your choice of a neck pillow and many recommendations about how to make such a choice.
 If you feel overwhelmed, first of all, figure out what kind of pain you have, what stage of treatment you are in, and what sleeping positions you prefer.
 When you answer these three questions it will be easier for you to choose among the wide variety of neck pillows that are present at the market today.
 You will be able to understand what type of filling to choose and what shape of pillow you need.
 Here is an overview of the best pillows in the market for various neck conditions.

-Best Pillow for Side Sleepers with Neck and Shoulder Pain
+Side Sleepers with Neck and Shoulder Pain

 People who sleep on their side need extra support for their neck.
 When sleeping on the side, there is a bigger distance between your head and the mattress.
 This distance has to be filled, so the spine is straight to avoid pains from an uncomfortable sleeping position in the morning.
 Here is a review of the best pillows for side sleepers.

 The cover of the pillow is made of organic cotton, and inside there are buckwheat shells that prevent heat from building up.
 The buckwheat shells are cleaned without chemicals and are completely safe.
-This type of filling doesn’t retain moisture and allows air flow through the pillow.
-There is an invisible zipper and thanks to it you can add or remove the shells to make the pillow comfortable for your personal needs.
+This type of filling doesn’t retain moisture and allows airflow through the pillow.
+There are an invisible zipper and thanks to it you can add or remove the shells to make the pillow comfortable for your personal needs.
 The pillow comes with some extra buckwheat hulls so that you can customize it to your needs.
 Another great thing is that this pillow comes in four sizes, which is very convenient.
 When you travel, you can take a smaller version of your favorite pillow.
 When sleeping on your side, your spine is kept straight.
 If you keep a regular pillow between your knees, it will elevate your hips and reduce pressure on your spine.
 In order to wash the pillow, empty it from all the hulls and then wash in a washing machine.

 #2 The Water Pillow by Mediflow Original Waterbase Pillow